I try to make history readable and interesting, warts and all. We must look to the past to understand the present and confront the future.

 Business as Usual

 Although it took longer for the soldiers in the trenches to get the news, the generals along the Western Front knew the Armistice would be signed at 5:00 and that fighting would stop six hours later.
-Until then, they were determined to gain favorable positions, should the cease fire fail, and, not incidentally, to continue to punish the Germans up until the very last minute.
+Until then, they were determined to gain favorable positions, should the cease-fire fail, and not incidentally, to continue punishing the Germans until the very last minute.
 Generals under American General Pershing launched attacks as late as 10:30 AM.
 Some French units were ordered to attack at 9:00 AM and cease at 11:00.
-The British attacked, relishing the idea of recapturing Mons, Belgium on the last day of the war.
+The British attacked, relishing the idea of recapturing Mons, Belgium, on the last day of the war.
 Mons was the site of their first battle and first defeat in August 1914.
 Artillery batteries fired salvo after salvo into the German lines simply to avoid having to haul the unused shells away.

 11,000 Casualties That Morning

 On that morning of November 11, while the world started to celebrate and word continued to filter down to the troops that the fighting would cease at 11:00, there were almost 11,000 casualties, including almost 2,700 killed.

 British Empire losses that morning were around 2,400.
 Forty-year-old Private George Edwin Ellison was the last British soldier to die at 9:30 as he scouted the outskirts of Mons—the same place where the first British soldier died.
 George was one of the few “old soldiers” who had been shipped across the channel in 1914 and had fought at Mons in September of that year.
 Against all odds, he had survived over four years in the trenches to be killed 90 minutes before the end of the fighting.
 The last Canadian to die was 25-year-old Private George Lawrence Price.
 A sniper shot him at 10:58.